dev-academy-programme/student-prep/prep-curriculum/core-reflection.md

 ## Start a Learning Log / Journal
-The journal can be on your computer, a vlog or in a handbook.
-It is for improving your learning and retention, but __can also be incorporated into your learning plan Foundations assessment__
+The journal can be on your computer, a vlog, handbook, it's totally up to you.
+It is for improving your learning and retention, but __can also be incorporated into your learning plan Foundations assessment__ which we'll cover in more detail later on in the course.

 ## Reflect
 What did you learn today?